-At 31 October 2020, the Board consisted of an Executive Chairman, two Executive Directors and three Non-Executive Directors.
+At 31 October 2021, the Board consisted of an Executive Chairman, two Executive Directors and three Non-Executive Directors.
 The Directors will continue to re-consider the structure of the Board and believe the current structure remains appropriate.
-In order to assess the Board yearly appraisals are carried out for Directors.
+The contribution of Directors in terms of relevance and effectiveness of each one is subject to evaluation, overseen by the Executive Chairman along with their commitment and attendance at Board meetings.
+Since October 2019 the company has in place a formalised framework for Director review which is overseen by the Independent Non-Executive Director.

-N H P Tucker is the Executive Chairman; G J Crocker is the Managing Director and is also responsible for the finance function; T Wheatley is the Estates Director and is responsible for the Group's Estate.
+N H P Tucker is the Executive Chairman; G J Crocker is the Managing Director and is also responsible for the finance function; T Wheatley is the Trade Director and is responsible for the Group's Tenanted Estate.
 T P Duncan and K Pease-Watkin are Non-Executive Directors, C J Bush is an Independent Non-Executive responsible for corporate governance and audit oversight.
 The Board is satisfied it has an effective and appropriate balance of skills and experience of Financial, Hospitality Trade, and General industry knowledge to give it the ability to constructively challenge strategy and scrutinise performance.
 Independent advice along with the appointment of the Independent Non-Executive Director the Board maintains its access to professional advisors and is able to take independent advice in the performance of their duties, at the Company's expense.